cris-the-observer/TechValues/README.md

 # Techno‑Political Values Test

-An interactive quiz that maps your views across thirteen techno-political spectrums — from transhumanism to state stewardship to UBI.
+An interactive quiz that maps your views across thirteen techno-political spectrums.
+From transhumanism to state stewardship to UBI.
 Inspired by JREG’s Tech Spectrum, the test blends political compass–style scoring with technology-specific value questions, mixing categories so your answers stay balanced.

 Features
 - 52 carefully crafted statements, randomized to avoid category bias